nsmith513/ExpenseReimbursementSystem/README.md

 * Manage reimbursement tickets
     * Approve or deny by company policy
     * View all past tickets and filter by status
+* Elegant and responsive styling for easy viewing on desktop and mobile platforms

 ## Getting Started